intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 with `[[sycl::requires()]]`, it forms the set of allowed aspects for that kernel or device function using aspects listed in the attribute.
 Let's call this the `Allowed` set.
-The front-end then computes the static call tree of that kernel or device function and forms the union of all aspects in any `[[sycl::requires()]]` attributes that decorate any of these functions or any of the types used inside these functions.
+The front-end then computes the static call tree of that kernel or device function (examining only code within this translation unit) and forms the union of all aspects in any `[[sycl::requires()]]` attributes that decorate any of these functions or any of the types used inside these functions.
 Let's call this the `Used` set.
 If the `Used` set contains any aspects not in the `Allowed` set, the front-end issues a diagnostic.

 In order to be user-friendly, the diagnostic should point the user to the location of the problem.
 Therefore, the diagnostic message should include the